park-holidays-uk/legal/terms-and-conditions.md

 We have several different e-mail addresses for different queries.
 These, & other contact information, can be found on our Contact Us link on our website or via Company literature or via the Company’s stated telephone, facsimile or mobile telephone numbers.

-This company is registered in England and Wales, Number 3352005, registered office Park Leisure 2000 Ltd, Tudor Court, York Business Park, York, YO26 6RS
+This company is registered in England and Wales, Number 3352005, registered office: Park Leisure 2000 Ltd, Tudor Court, York Business Park, York YO26 6RS

 ---